vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/091/23_devena_no.md

 title = "23"

 +++
 In the phrase devéna … mánasā we again confront a noun (devá-) that seems to be used adjectivally (see vs. 14 above).
 I have half given in to this temptation, with “god(like).”
 The verb ā́tanat in c poses some difficulties in interpretation.
 Surprisingly, none of the standard tr. who discuss the phrase notes that the same lexeme (ā́√tan) appears in the previous verse (22c) in the same metrical position and in a common, almost clichéd́ usage.
 I think that ā́tanat here is a slangy expression, deliberately constrasting with the high-style cosmic-description usage of ā́tatantha in 22.
-I take the subject to be the wealth (or share of wealth) of b, rather than the mánas- of a, as Geldner (/WG) take it, nor would I following Renou in taking it as an impersonal construction.
+I take the subject to be the wealth (or share of wealth) of b, rather than the mánas- of a, as Geldner (/Witzel Gotō) take it, nor would I following Renou in taking it as an impersonal construction.

 It is not entirely clear who the “both” are in d: Geldner singers and patrons, Renou men and gods.